 What makes a B&B different from a hotel?
 The most important answer here, is the attention you get from the team here.
 We pride ourselves in being concierges to our guests and help them and provide them with what they need as much as we can.
 We also provide a homemade three-course breakfast every morning and can cater to specific needs, whether dietary or based on your activity of the day.
 If you’re not around during the breakfast time, we can prepare a to-go bag for you to take with you on days journey.
 We also enjoy providing luxury bedding to keep all our guests comfortable, and always free wifi (can you believe people still charge for wifi these days?)
 We have beautiful grounds that you can walk; take a stroll through our flower gardens and have lunch on our patio.
 Being a privately owned property, this house is taken care of because it’s our home too.
 You’re not a room number at b&b’s, you’re a name, a guest we will get to know, and someone we like to call our friends once we part ways (but we know you’ll be back to visit us again).

-Other: Always check with your B&B beforehand about any specific rules or regulations they have in place.
+Tips and Tricks: Always check with your B&B beforehand about any specific rules or regulations they have in place.
 What’s their alcohol policy?
 Do they have an event space that is booked out during your stay?
 Is there noise regulations and time frames?
 Is there a pet policy?
 Do they allow smoking on the grounds?
 What is the parking situation?
 Every B&B is different in what they allow, so be sure to confirm specific requirements before your booking or arrival.
 Some of these items, like traveling with pets, can incur fees, so you want to be absolutely sure what the policy is beforehand.

 Still unsure about staying in a B&B?
 We promise you it’s a more intimate, private, and relaxing experience than a hotel.
 And while it may not be for everyone, we encourage you try it!
 If you have further questions about staying with us, please don’t hesitate to email us at firstname.lastname@example.org.